-As far as your request forming the subject of this decision is concerned, the information requested is included in the cost statements relating to the official assignments (business trips) of the former Director-General of OLAF, Directors and some other staff members you mentioned.
+As far as your request forming the subject of this decision is concerned, the information requested is included in the cost statements relating to the official assignments (business trips) of the Director-General of OLAF and OLAF directors.
 These cost statements contain information directly related to the concrete individuals and therefore constitute personal data.

-Public disclosure of the above-mentioned personal data, through the release of the documents (i.e. the cost statements) containing it, or through disclosure of a general description, would constitute processing (transfer) of personal data within the meaning of Article 3(3) of Regulation 2018/1725.
+Public disclosure of the above-mentioned personal data, through the release of the documents (i.e. the cost statements) containing it would constitute processing (transfer) of personal data within the meaning of Article 3(3) of Regulation 2018/1725.

-In its judgment in Case C-28/08 P (Bavarian Lager)3, the Court of Justice ruled that when a request is made for access to documents containing personal data, Regulation (EC) No 45/2001 (now replaced by, Regulation (EU) 2018/1725) becomes fully applicable.
+In its judgement in Case C-28/08 P (Bavarian Lager) $^3$ , the Court of Justice ruled that when a request is made for access to documents containing personal data, Regulation (EC) No 45/2001 (now replaced by, Regulation (EU) 2018/1725) becomes fully applicable.